konveyor/konveyor.github.io/content/Move2Kube/Tutorials/runNonInteractively.md

 draft: false
 ---

 Move2Kube interacts with users through a series of questions during the transformation phase.
-After looking at the output, you may want to rerun it and give different answers to some of the questions.
+After looking at the output, re-running it and giving different answers to some of the questions may be necessary.
 In order to avoid answering all of the same questions over and over, Move2Kube provides a simple configuration file.

-In the directory where we ran the `move2kube transform` command, we see a file called `m2kconfig.yaml` which contains the answers provided to all of the questions that were asked.
-There is also a `m2kqacache.yaml` file which contains both the questions and the answers in more detail and can be used when we run the transform using the `--config` flag
+In the directory where the `move2kube transform` command was run there is a file called `m2kconfig.yaml` which contains the answers provided to all of the questions that were asked.
+There is also a `m2kqacache.yaml` file which contains both the questions and the answers in more detail and can be used when running the transform using the `--config` flag

-### Summary command
+**Summary command**

 ```console
 $ move2kube transform --config path/to/m2kconfig.yaml